 How do I organize my backdrops into categories?

 If you offer multiple backdrops, organizing them into categories makes it easier for clients to browse and choose.
-Categories also let you set different pricing tiers — for example, "Standard" backdrops included in the base price and "Premium" backdrops at an extra charge.
+Categories also let you set different pricing tiers.
+For example, "Standard" backdrops included in the base price and "Premium" backdrops at an extra charge.

 Creating a New Category